Big Wreck: 7 (2020–2023)

 On October 7, 2021, Big Wreck announced the upcoming release of 7.1, the first of three EPs (the latter consequently titled 7.2 and 7.3) that will be released individually and eventually put together to make the band's seventh full-length album.
 The lead single from the project "Bombs Away," was released the same day.
 A second single "Fields" (featuring Daniel Greaves of The Watchmen, and Ian D'Sa of Billy Talent on backing vocals) was released on November 12, 2021.
 7.1 was released on November 19, 2021, and the band announced a 15-date tour of Canada.
 The first half of the tour was postponed to Spring 2022 due to the ongoing COVID-19 pandemic.
 BRKN LOVE and Monster Truck were the supporting acts for the tour.
+This was also the band's final campaign with Warner Music Canada before independently distributing and promoting their band under their own label, Big Wreck Music.
 The band released a cover of Sting's "Russians" to their Bandcamp website on March 4, 2022, in response to the ongoing Russo-Ukrainian War.
 All proceeds from the release were donated to the UNHRC.
 On May 6, 2022, the band released the third single of the project, entitled "Spit It Out," to Canadian radio stations.
 On June 1, 2022, the band announced the release 7.2 along with a campaign that allows people to pre-order the EP in several different formats, one of which featuring a bonus track.
 Each pre-order will allow people to enter a draw to win a turntable and with a one-off pressing of the EP.
 The same day, a fourth single "Better Off," was made available on streaming services.
 7.2 was released on June 17, 2022.
+The band played various festivals and one-off summer shows to promote the EP.
 On September 30, 2022, the fifth single "Fear & Cowardice" was released to radio with a music video featuring live footage from an exclusive show at The Horseshoe Tavern that took place on July 21, 2022, Ian Thornley's 50th birthday.
 On November 24, 2022, bassist Dave McMillan hosted an exclusive livestream and confirmed that 7.3 would be released on March 24, 2023.
 On March 10, 2023, 7.3 was made available for digital pre-order and pre-save along with the sixth single of the project "Melody & Sound."
-7.3 (and consequently, 7) was released on March 24, 2023.
+7.3 was released on March 24, 2023.
+The album was also released as a composite cassette with all three EPs put together.
+The band embarked on a tour with over 60 dates in support of 7 across Canada and the US over the course of the remainder of 2023.
+The Standstills, Texas King, Vilivant, and Daniel Greaves are supporting acts throughout the tour.
+On February 29, 2024, the band officially released 7 as a composite album to the general public as a triple vinyl gatefold package, a triple CD package, and a single cassette format.
+This officially concluded the release cycle of the record.